psyhomb/wireguard-tools/README.md

 ./wgcg.sh -e foo
 ```

-To test passphrase just run decrypt command, if everything is OK client configuration file will be printed out on the standard output.
+To test passphrase just run decrypt command, if everything is OK client configuration will be printed out on the standard output.

 ```bash
 ./wgcg.sh -d foo